-Lecture, October 8
+Lecture, October 27, in U55

-We will finish section 13.4 and cover section 13.5 in Kleinberg and Tardos.
-We will also analyze the expected number of comparisons done by Randomized Quicksort, using section 7.4.2 of Introduction to Algorithms, 3rd edition, by Cormen, Leiserson, Rivest, and Stein (CLRS).
+We will finish section 13.5 in KT.
+Then, we will analyze the expected number of comparisons done by Randomized Quicksort, using section 7.4.2 of Introduction to Algorithms, 3rd edition, by Cormen, Leiserson, Rivest, and Stein (CLRS).